 The Philosophy Major

-For a major in philosophy, a student must take eleven courses (33 credits).
-These eleven courses must include the following six required courses: Ethics (PHIL 210), Social and Political Philosophy (PHIL 212), Knowledge, Belief and Truth (PHIL 310), Existence and Reality (PHIL 312), History of Philosophy I: Ancient Philosophy (PHIL 331) and History of Philosophy II: Modern Philosophy (PHIL 333).
+For a major in philosophy, a student must take eleven courses (36 credits).
+These eleven courses must include the following six required courses: Logic (PHIL 106), History of Ethics (PHIL 200), Social and Political Philosophy (PHIL 212), Knowledge, Belief and Truth (PHIL 310), Existence and Reality (PHIL 312), History of Philosophy I: Ancient Philosophy (PHIL 331) and History of Philosophy II: Modern Philosophy (PHIL 333).
 Of the remaining five courses required for the philosophy major, one must be a seminar and the other four should be distributed among courses on the history of philosophy and courses on fields of philosophy (the exact distribution to be determined in consultation with a faculty advisor).

 The Philosophy Minor